What is an Unfit Parent?

 - Parental history of committing crimes or being a sexual predator or permitting someone else to sexually abuse the child

 - Parental history of alcohol or drug abuse.

 Proving that a Parent is not Fit

 When parents divorce, one parent may well accuse the other of being unfit simply out of anger and bitterness, without any basis in fact.
 A judge won’t accept allegations of abuse or neglect – he or she will demand proof.
 This would include:

-After examining the evidence presented, the judge will consider all the facts and determine if the parent is fit or unfit.
+After reviewing the evidence presented, the judge will analyze all the facts and decide whether the parent is fit or unfit.
 If the ruling is unfit, the judge can give sole custody to the other parent, limit visitations, or provide for supervised contact with the child.
 In extreme cases, parental rights may be terminated.

 If, after presenting evidence, the situation is still not clear, the judge may demand a professional third-party investigation to accumulate evidence.
 There are certain situations when the label “unfit” may apply to both parents.
 In such cases, anyone with knowledge can notify Child Protective Service, who will determine if removal of the child from the home is an option.